bcgov/castor/R/SpaDES-modules/forestryCLUS/README.md

 * *harvestFlow*.
 A table with the target harvest for a given time period and location.
 * *scenario*.
 A description of the scenario being run.
 * *calb_ymodel*.
 A gamma model for adjusting yields and calculating prediction intervals on timber volumes. see [here](https://github.com/bcgov/clus/blob/master/R/Params/linkHBS_VRI_Calibtation.md)
+* *growingStockConstraint*.
+The percentage of standing merchantable timber that must be retained through out the planning horizon. values [0,1]

 #### Data Needs